AgonConsole8/agon-docs/docs/MOS-API.md

 Move the read/write pointer in a file (Requires MOS 1.03 or above)

+NB this API is deprecated and kept for compatibility reasons.
+You are advised to use the [`ffs_flseek_p`](#0xa6-ffs_flseek_p) API instead.
+As this API requires a full 24-bit value to be provided in the `DE(U)` register it is not directly compatible with programs written to run in Z80 mode.

 This API call can also be used to expand the file size, by moving the pointer to a location beyond the current end of the file.
 It should be noted that the extra allocated disk space will not be cleared, so the data in the new space will be undefined.

 Parameters: